btrettel/flt/to-do.md

     - Check for modules which don't have tests.
 - Common issue in my Fortran code: not using `lbound` and `ubound`
     - Do arrays passed into procedures maintain these index bounds?
+    - For all array procedures, have tests with non-default array lower bounds.
 - genunits: Generates a module named `units` which provides compile-time checking of physical dimensions. (started)
     - Remove dependency on nmllog so that this can be separated out more easily.
         - This will also help to compile genunits with lfortran, though it's not sufficient as `is_close` won't compile with lfortran due to `spacing`.